Department: Mental Health and Behavioral Sciences

 Laboratory: Laboratory for the Mental Health of Healthcare Professionals

-Director: Antonia Paschali, Associate Professor in Health Psychology
+Director: Antonia Paschali, Professor in Health Psychology, National Delegate for Greece in EHPS, https://ehps.net/national-delegates/greece/

 Laboratory Contact Details